yuhko-msft/microsoft-graph-docs/api-reference/beta/api/channel-post-members.md

 }
 ```

-### Example 4: Add a user who is part of different tenant as member to a shared channel
+### Example 4: Add a user who is part of a different tenant as a member to a shared channel

 #### Request
 <!-- {